SMNFL/Analysis-Tool-For-Bioreactor/README.md

 ## Step-by-Step Guide (New Version)

 ### Windows:
-1. Open `RunAnalysisTool_Windows.bat` using right-click with PowerShell.
+1. Open `RunAnalysisTool_Windows.bat` by double-click or using right-click and open with PowerShell.

 ### MacOS:
 1. Open Terminal and run: